Libya–Switzerland relations: Diplomatic crisis of 2008–2010

 In February 2010, the dispute with Switzerland spread, with Libya refusing to issue entry visas to nationals of any of the countries within the Schengen agreement, of which Switzerland is a part.
 This action was apparently taken in retaliation for Switzerland blacklisting 188 high-ranking officials from Libya by adding them to the Schengen Area visa blacklist, a move supported by some Schengen countries, but criticised by Italy as an abuse of the system.
 Italy was concerned about the effect this could have on its own diplomatic relationship with Libya, and especially on their combined efforts to stop illegal immigration from Africa into Europe.
 There was no official confirmation from Libya itself as to why they had taken this action.
 As a result of the ban foreign nationals from certain countries were not permitted entry into Libya at Tripoli airport, including eight Maltese citizens, one of whom was forced to wait for 20 hours before he was able to return home.
 In response, the European Commission criticised the actions, describing them as 'disproportionate', although no immediate 'tit-for-tat' response was announced.

 Trade between the two nations suffered as a result of the diplomatic dispute, dropping nearly 40% during the first eight months of 2009.
 Traditionally, Switzerland ships pharmaceuticals, industrial equipment, and watches to Libya in return for petroleum.
-Following the Swiss ban on Minarets, Libyan government spokesperson Mohammed Baayou stated that Libya had imposed a "total" economic embargo on Switzerland, stating that the country would adopt alternative sources for products originally imported from Switzerland.
+Following the Swiss ban on new minarets, Libyan government spokesperson Mohammed Baayou stated that Libya had imposed a "total" economic embargo on Switzerland, stating that the country would adopt alternative sources for products originally imported from Switzerland.